cckssr/openbis-fork/lib-ro-crate/proposal/proposal.md

 The schema could also be included in a separate file in a future version of this specification.

-Ontologies are added using OWL's `equivalentConcept` property.
+Ontologies are added using OWL's `equivalentClass` and `equivalentProperty` properties.

 What are the advantages of this?